 You’ll need an exam ASAP if you’re diagnosed with type 2 diabetes.
 Have your eyes checked every year after that.

-When you call to make an appointment for an eye exam, briefly and clearly describe any vision problem you're having.
+When you call to make an appointment for your exam, mention any vision problem you're having.

-Before you go, list questions for the eye doctor.
-Be prepared to discuss any drugs you're taking and your (and your family's) eye health history.
+Before you go, list any questions you want to ask the doctor.
+Also be ready to update them on any medicines you take and your (and your family's) eye health history.